JuliaArrays/AxisArrays.jl/README.md

 output!
 The returned AxisArray's columns specify each repetition of the interval, and each datapoint in the column represents a timepoint within that interval, adjusted by the time of the theshold crossing.
-We can use sparklines to rudimentarily display the first ten repetitions:
+We can use sparklines to rudimentarily display the event time and waveform of the first ten
+repetitions:

 ```jl
 julia> using Sparklines